dipeshluitel/dipeshluitel/README.md

-# 👨‍💻 Django Developer – Dipesh Luitel
+# 👨‍💻 – Dipesh Luitel

-Hi, I'm **Dipesh Luitel**, a Django Developer passionate about building dynamic, functional, and interactive web applications.
+Hi, I'm **Dipesh Luitel**, I am passionate about building dynamic, functional, and interactive web applications.
+I also love searching patterns and mining data
 I love experimenting with new technologies and frameworks to turn ideas into reality through clean, maintainable code.

 ---